What Chemicals Make up Crackle Glaze?

 Aluminum Oxide and Silicon dioxide

-These two chemicals are actually important for a couple of feldspar solutions that are used in crackle glazes, including the following:
+These two chemicals are important for a couple of feldspar solutions that are used in crackle glazes, including the following:

 • Ferro Frit 3110